 Physical Pain: Causes & Types

-Some types of pain can be managed at home and usually come and go over time.
-Others can last days and may indicate a serious underlying condition.
-Some common causes of pain are toothache, bone fractures, headache, muscle cramps, and stomachaches.
+Some types of pain can be managed at home and usually come and go away over time, others can last days and may indicate a serious underlying condition.
+Some common causes of pain are toothache, bone fractures, headache, muscle cramps, and stomachache.

 In many cases, pain is caused by an injury or medical condition.
 There are several different types of pain including acute pain, chronic pain, neuropathic pain, and functional pain.